rritec/POWERBI/03. Interview Questions/02_Power BI.md

 65. reverse the ddmmyyyy into yyyymmdd in sql and powerbi.

-66. Difference between treat as and filter dax functions ?
+67. Difference between treat as and filter dax functions?

 - TREATAS and FILTER are both DAX functions used for filtering data, but they serve different purposes and have distinct use cases:
 - TREATAS Function:
 - Purpose: TREATAS is used to establish a virtual relationship between tables by applying a filter context from one table to another, even when no physical relationship exists between them in the data model.